TCW22: Building a TEI Release

 technician" (the Council member tasked with implementing a new release of the TEI) to

-prepare for and manage the release process.
-It assumes that the new packages will be taken
+The release process detailed below assumes that the new packages will be taken from one

-This is easier and more reliable, because we ensure that the Jenkins servers are regularly
+is easier and more reliable, because we ensure that the Jenkins servers are regularly

 updated and are correctly configured to build the TEI products.

-The TEI maintains a number of distinct repositories on GitHub under the
+The TEI maintains a number of distinct repositories on GitHub under the TEIC organization.
+The main repository for

-and associated schemas is TEIC/TEI, and the TEI Stylesheets, the code for
+developing the P5 Guidelines and associated schemas is TEIC/TEI, and the TEI Stylesheets, the code

-TEIC/Roma, and
+in TEIC/Stylesheets, TEIC/Roma, and TEIC/oxygen-tei respectively.

 The rest of this section describes how to make a new release for the main